= ann.Synapse(

 The post-synaptic neuron type must use sum(exc)

-in the rate-coded case respectively g_exc
+in the rate-coded case, respectively g_exc

 in the spiking case, otherwise the projection will be useless.